Top 10 Best Bookshops in the World

 10. DYMOCKS (Sydney, Australia)

 Dymocks is part of a chain, but they’re also fiercely proud of their reputation as a serious bookshop.
-They have one of the largest selection of hardbacks that I’ve ever come across.
+When I started visiting in the 1980s, they always had one of the largest selection of hardbacks that I’ve ever come across.
 Unfortunately, the last time I was there, the staff were telling me that there are only about five or six fiction authors that sell serious quantities in hardback.
 Yes, there are more hardbacks that get released, but during any single month you’ve only got a half-dozen or so that are getting the big numbers.

 These are difficult days for authors, but the book world has gone through some major changes over the last few years and it’s still going strong.
 People will always read books and we will always need bookshops.